hurbcom/challenge-bravo/README.md

 The endpoints are protected by authorization header tokens in the following format `X-Api-Key: uuid`.
 It has two types of tokens defined in the file `.env` on project's root folder.
 One token is to perform some "Admin level" operations, such as create, update and delete.
 And the other one is to perform only read operations.

+Note: Tokens committed to this repo for are for testing purpose only.
+For production environment, credentials should not be available in your version control.
-Note: Tokens have rate-limit params setted up.
+Note: Tokens have rate-limit params defined.
 You can configure them in `config/autoload/api-credentials.global.php` file.
 By default, it allow us to perform 2000 requests per second.

 ## DOCS
 The endpoint's documentation is located in `public/doc` folder.
 It was written on top of OpenAPI v3 notation.